 Jeremy has been chair of HHI’s board since taking over from Margaret Littlejohns in May last year after her retirement.
 He is currently an independent investment consultant.
 He has over 20 years’ experience within the investment management industry, having held roles at Schroder Investment Management (UK) Limited and as a senior investment manager at Investec Asset Management limited.
 In 2004, he was a founding partner of Origin Asset Management, a boutique equity investment manager, which grew successfully and was acquired by Principal Global Investors in 2011.
 Jeremy graduated from St Andrews University in 1989.

-Jonathan is the chair of the audit and risk committee at HHI.
+Jonathan is the chair of HHI’s audit and risk committee.
 He has held various senior financial positions, including 21 years as chief financial officer on the main board of Laird Plc from 1994 to 2015.
 He is a non-executive director and chairman of the audit committee of Spirent Communications Plc, a position he has held since 2015.
 Since 2017, he has been a non-executive director of East and North Hertfordshire NHS Trust.
 Jonathan is a member of the Institute of Chartered Accountants of Scotland.

-Zoe is a senior independent director at HHI.
+Zoe is HHI’s senior independent director.
 She is also a director of Smith & Williamson Investment Management Limited, specialising in the management of private client portfolios, and also acts as an independent director to the Dunhill Medical Trust investment committee as well as being a member of the Trinity College Oxford investment committee, the Carvetian Capital Fund investment committee and the Stramongate S.A. shareholder advisory committee.
 Zoe was formerly a vice president at Merrill Lynch Mercury Asset Management and a fund manager at Foreign & Colonial Investment Management.
 She graduated from Oxford University in 1994.

-Richard is a director on the board of HHI.
-He was a partner at Allen & Overy LLP, having joined them from university in 1978.
+Richard was a partner at Allen & Overy LLP, having joined them from university in 1978.
 He has now retired from this role but remains as a senior advisor.
 Richard is global chairman of the Corporate Practice and co-head of its Financial Institutions Group.
 He was appointed global head of Corporate in 2000, and in 2010 took a step back from management to focus on client relationships.
 In June 2019, he was appointed to the board of IntegraFin Holdings Plc, becoming chair in October 2019.
 IntegraFin Holdings Plc is a FTSE 250 company, the ultimate owner of the investment platform provider Transact.

 Until recently, Penny was CEO of Sanlam Private Wealth, and has extensive experience in wealth management and financial advice for private investors.
 She has held several senior positions in sales and marketing across the investment management industry.